-Apreetam integrated a FastCV-based hardware abstraction layer for the Canny edge detection API in the espressif/opencv repository, focusing on accelerating image processing for constrained devices.
-The work involved defining the API surface, specifying kernel size and normalization type support, and establishing constraints for multi-channel input and decimal threshold values.
-By implementing the HAL-facing function declarations and definitions in C and C++, Apreetam enabled offloading of edge detection to FastCV, reducing CPU usage and increasing throughput for computer vision pipelines.
-This feature laid the foundation for downstream integration, aligning with performance goals for hardware-accelerated image processing in embedded environments.
+Developed and integrated a FastCV-based hardware abstraction layer for the Canny edge detection API within the espressif/opencv repository, focusing on accelerating image processing for constrained devices.
+The work involved defining the API surface, specifying constraints for multi-channel input and decimal threshold values, and supporting kernel size and normalization types.
+By implementing HAL-facing function declarations and definitions in C and C++, the developer enabled offloading of computationally intensive edge detection tasks to FastCV, reducing CPU usage and increasing throughput for computer vision pipelines.
+This feature laid the foundation for downstream integration and improved performance in hardware-accelerated image processing workflows.

 In December 2024, completed a FastCV-based HAL integration for the Canny edge detection API in espressif/opencv, delivering accelerated edge-detection capabilities and laying groundwork for downstream usage.
 The work defines the API surface, constraints, and offload path to FastCV, aligning with performance goals for vision pipelines on constrained devices.